napari/napari/docs/source/events/threading.rst

-If you need even more control over the worker – such as the ability to define custom methods or signals that the worker can emit, then you can subclass the napari :class:`~napari._qt.threading.WorkerBase` class.
+If you need even more control over the worker – such as the ability to define custom methods or signals that the worker can emit, then you can subclass the napari :class:`~napari.qt.threading.WorkerBase` class.
 When doing so, please keep in mind the following guidelines:

 1. The subclass must either implement the ``work()`` method (preferred), or in